U.S. labor complaint filed against California warehouse that serves retailers

 None of the retailers were named in the NLRB complaint.

-Celene Perez, co-director of WWRC, said the decision by the NLRB to issue an official complaint was significant because it showed that the company had violated the workers’ rights to join their co-workers in improving their working conditions.
+Celene Perez, co-director of WWRC, said the decision by the NLRB to issue an official complaint was significant because it “affirmed that the company had violated their rights to join their employers in improving their working conditions.”

-“What is also significant is that it applies to temp workers as well as direct employers.
-The complaint made very clear that California Cartage and Orient Tally violated the rights of both workers,” said Perez.

-Workers can file labor complaints with regional directors of the NLRB, an independent federal agency, and it is up to the director to issue a complaint and post a hearing after an investigation.
-The NLRB filing on the California Cartage case was signed by Olivia Garcia, the regional director of the agency in Los Angeles.